aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 Compliance

-- Use audit logs as a regulatory compliance evidence to demonstrate that the organization meets industry or state regulations during audits
+- Use audit logs as regulatory compliance evidence to demonstrate that the organization meets industry or state regulations during audits
 - Track access to sensitive data to comply with data privacy regulations